 General travel cards offer rewards that you can spend on a variety of travel expenses.
 You can often redeem rewards for flights, hotels, cruises and even rental cars.
 Because these cards are flexible, they’re very popular among travelers.

 Travel-card points and miles can pack a punch.

-Some cards (like the Barclaycard Arrival Plus) let you redeem points and miles for statement credit.
-Other cards (like the Chase Sapphire Preferred and the Premier Rewards Gold Card) have their own travel programs that you can spend points in.
+Some cards (like the Capital One® Venture® Rewards Credit Card) let you redeem points and miles for statement credit.
+Other cards (like the Chase Sapphire Reserve® and the American Express® Gold Card) have their own travel programs that you can spend points in.

 Chase Ultimate Rewards, for example, is a fan-favorite travel program.
-When you book travel through it using points from the Chase Sapphire Preferred, your points are worth 25% more.
-And if you use points from the Chase Sapphire Reserve, your points are worth 50% more.
+When you book travel through it using points from the Chase Sapphire Preferred® Card, your points are worth 25% more.
+And if you use points from the Chase Sapphire Reserve®, your points are worth 50% more.
 That’s a lot of extra points to play with!